rodrigue89/Swizzle/Tutorials/Protocols (#6).md

 In the last tutorial, we designed a `Person` object.
 This person had a name and an age.

-Let's create a simpel function that prints the name of a person
+Let's create a simple function that prints the name of a person

 ```
 func printName(x: Person) {